guilfoyles1/cps491_TurtleUpGame/README.md

 ### Two Gameplay Perspectives:
 - **Human (Level 1):** Collect and sort trash, navigate obstacles, and help maintain a clean beach environment.
 Properly dispose of items using a drag-and-drop inventory system and color-coded bins.
-- **Turtle (Level 2):** Scavenge for food while avoiding plastic waste, illustrating the challenges sea turtles face in polluted waters.
+- **Turtle (Level 2):** Scavenge for food while avoiding plastic waste and fishing nets, illustrating the challenges sea turtles face in polluted waters.
+Developed by Team 1 using an underwater-themed asset pack and unique swimming mechanics.

 ### Character Customization:
 Players can select from five native turtle species and a variety of human avatars, reflecting the biodiversity of Ghana and allowing for representation and player choice.

 ### Inventory System:
 Tracks collected trash and allows for proper disposal at designated bins.
-Improper sorting will eventually trigger feedback to help guide player learning *(in progress)*.
+Improper sorting triggers visual/audio feedback and affects scoring.

 ### Educational Integration:
 Pop-up learning moments and visuals demonstrate conservation best practices.
 A tutorial sequence introduces objectives and controls for new players.

 ### Mobile Compatibility:
 Click-to-move functionality ensures a smooth experience on touchscreen devices.
 WASD and double-click-to-run are also supported for desktop play.
+In Level 2, a **hold-to-move** mechanic was used to better reflect the turtle's swimming behavior.

 ### Immersive Design Elements:
 Includes a day-night cycle, animated objects (fire pit, windmill, flowing stream), sound effects, and a mini-map to enhance gameplay and player engagement.